TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/06 - Joshua/Joshua 6/Joshua 6.3.md

 ---

-And ye shall compass the city, all the men of war, going about the city once.
-Thus shalt thou do six days.
+All your men of war shall march around the city, going around the city once.
+You shall do this six days.